 Exploring the Natural Wonders abound

-isitors can discover a myriad of pastimes and activities in Humboldt County.
+Visitors can discover a myriad of pastimes and activities in Humboldt County.
 This county is home to the Redwood National Park and more than 40 other parks, forests, wildlife reserves and recreation areas.
 These areas of land combined create half the world’s preserved old growth redwood giants.
-Hiking, scenic drives, camping, biking, wildlife watching await among the forest, along with more outdoor adventures like beachcombing, horseback riding, fishing, kayaking and canopy tours.
+Hiking, scenic drives, camping, biking, wildlife watching await among the forest, along with more outdoor adventures like beach combing, horseback riding, fishing, kayaking and canopy tours.

 Many well-known wonders of nature exist near The Gingerbread Mansion.
 Most renowned as the world’s largest remaining old-growth coast redwood forest is “The Avenue of the Giants”.
 It is possible to either drive through the avenue, or park and hike among the giants.
 Also, located minutes away from The Gingerbread Mansion, lies “The Lost Coast” of Cape Mendocino.
 “The Lost Coast” is the most beautiful westerly point in the Contintental United States.
 This area offers spectacular trails to run on, explore, or photograph.
 Similarly nearby are the Eel and Van Duzen Rivers which are excellent for fishing salmon and trout.
 These clean and beautiful rivers are also suitable for swimming.
 To the north, is Eureka’s Old Town and the ruggedly beautiful coast near Trinidad.
 Though a little farther than a few minutes from The Gingerbread Mansion, they are also exciting to explore.